•

 STYLE

 Page size should be 8.5 x 11 inches.
 All margins (left, right, top and bottom) should be 1.5 inches (3.8 cm), including your tables and figures.
 Single-space your text.
-Use a single column layout, right justified Font: Main Body - 12 pt.
+Use a single column layout, left justified Font: Main Body - 12 pt.
 Times New Roman or the closest comparable font available; Footnotes - 10 pt.
 Times New Roman or the closest comparable font available.

 Use abbreviations such as “e.g.,” “i.e.,” and “&” within parentheses, and the full text outside parentheses.
 Use italics to indicate text you wish to emphasize rather than underlining it.
 Whenever possible, titles of books, movies, etc. should be set in italics rather than underlined.